To read the background on this post click here.

 Home of the Dallas Cowboys

 I get it now.
-The cult following, the rabid fanbase that is the Dallas Cowboys, after attending a home game at the opulent AT&T Stadium, I drank the Kool Aid and became one of them.
+The cult following, the rabid fanbase that is the Dallas Cowboys, I get it.
+After attending a home game at the opulent AT&T Stadium, I drank the Kool-Aid and became one of them.

 Outside of Bristol, this is the best sporting event we have attended.
 The history and the involvement of the fans was everything one wants in a sporting event.
 The atmosphere was amazing.
-There are so many greats of football that have played for the Cowboys that have various pump up roles throughout the game that we perfect.
+There are so many greats of football that have played for the Cowboys, and almost all of them make an appearance during the game.

-This is an experience any football fan should have, even none football fans will enjoy this if you love a spectacle.
+This is an experience any football fan should have.
+Even non-football fans will enjoy this if you love a spectacle.

-We have also seen a concert here, it was terrible.
+We have also seen a concert here which was terrible.
 The acoustics that make the sporting atmosphere so intoxicating also ruins your favorite musical groups.
 Say “No” to concerts there and “How bout them Cowboys!”

 Pebble Beach Golf Links ***